TurkiZh/distributed-taxi-booking-system-server-sss/README.md

 See [here](https://github.com/RobertNorthard/dtbs-android-client) for the Android moible client source code which is used to interface with the services provided by the server application.

-Please see documentation folder for application design.
+Please see documentation in this repository for for the server's application design.

 ## Server Architecture